 - Paint

 I had a couple of old spindles with chippy blue paint that I decided to use.
-You can also purchase spindles at the hardware store or here, if you don’t have access to vintage ones.
+You can also purchase spindles at the hardware store or online if you don’t have access to vintage ones.

 You will also want a dowel rod 1/2 inch in diameter.

-I used the same paint color as my walls are painted so I had plenty in storage.
+I used the same paint color as my walls are painted, so I had plenty in storage.

 Paint Your Materials